 Opening Hours: 10:00 am to 10:00 pm daily

 We set off to a viewing deck in one of the levels of the tower and from there, I was hooked looking at the stunning vista.
 But since it was a downcast morning, all my pictures were not so alive.
 I wish the sun will come out so I have a better picture of the view.

-Just across the Peak Tower is the Peak Galleria, another shopping complex that also offers dining, shopping, a museum, tourist attraction and free-entry observatory deck on level 3.
+Just across the Peak Tower is the Peak Galleria, another shopping complex that also offers dining, shopping, a museum, a tourist attraction, and a free-entry observatory deck on level 3.
 But the latter has more restaurants and boutiques.
-Sip your favorite coffee at Starbucks Coffee or have some scoop of your favorite ice cream at Häagen-Dazs, both located at the ground level.
+Sip your favorite coffee at Starbucks Coffee or have a scoop of your favorite ice cream at Häagen-Dazs, both located at the ground level.

 Opening Hours: 10:00 am to 9:00 pm – Monday to Sunday (All year round)

 After touring around, we looked for a better vantage point to see again the panoramic view.
 Still, there was no sun.
 Anyway, I had my best photo of the marvelous skyline soaring high and a breathtaking harbor which is one of the finest I’ve seen.